Who Should Be Tested

 NOTE: COVID-19 tests can only be ordered using the requisition form above.
 Please do not use your practice EHR to generate an order requisition.

 2. Schedule lab appointment – ALL TESTS must be scheduled:

 Instruct your patient to schedule their appointment by calling 206-987-2100 (our COVID-19 call center and test scheduling line).
 This number is staffed 8 a.m. to 5 p.m.
 Monday through Saturday; families who call after-hours or Sunday will have the option of pressing 0 to be connected to Urgent Care for same-day scheduling, or may leave a message and receive a call back the next morning.

 Scheduling is only available once the testing order is received.
 If your patient calls to schedule their appointment and the order has not been received, they will be instructed to contact you.

 3. Share the results with your patients:

-Results will generally be sent to the referring provider within 24 hours (standard lab report) via fax and will also be available via PHIN to share with your patient.
-Results from our drive-through location at Sand Point Learning Center will be provided same-day.
-Results from our regional urgent care clinics will be provided same-day or, if they don’t make it in to the day’s final run to the lab at 6 p.m., they will be ready by 10 a.m. the next day.
+Results will generally be sent to the provider who ordered the test within 48 hours (standard lab report) via fax and will also be available via EpicCare Link to share with your patient.
 If you haven’t received your results within the time expected, please call our clinical lab at 206-987-2102 for assistance.

 There will be no difference in cost for drive-through testing at Sand Point Learning Center or Urgent Care.
 Patients will not incur a facility fee for testing.
 However, if your patient does not call to schedule an appointment ahead of time at an Urgent Care location, they will still be assessed via a regular urgent care visit and incur a facility fee.
 Patients will also incur a fee if they are treated at Urgent Care for symptoms.